Skip to main content

 The theoretical maximum that your NPS can be is +100, so the negative part of your NPS is the difference between your NPS and the maximum.
 Using the example in the graph above, you can think of it as if you have lost out on 49 NPS points.

-The positive and negative parts of your NPS are then split among the positive coefficient themes proportional to their individual total effects.
+The positive and negative parts of your NPS are then split before the impact is calculated, so that positive and negative contributions are assessed separately.

 Interpreting the sums